 Whiplash injuries may not be noticeable until several days or even a week or two after a rear end collision and are hard to diagnose.
 Just because injuries do not seem so serious doesn’t mean that hospital visits are not necessary.

-It is best to contact an experienced auto accident lawyer as soon as possible after an accident when the events are fresher in the memories of any witnesses and crucial evidence is easier for your lawyer to obtain.
+It is best to contact an experienced auto accident lawyer as soon as possible after an accident when the events are fresher in the memories of any witnesses and crucial evidence is easier for your lawyer to obtain in order to prove the other driver was negligent.